xommmax/flutter-guidelines/README.md

 - Suffix your class with Cubit, example LoginCubit.
 - Cubit class files should be under the cubits folder of the feature.

-## Cubit's State.
+### Cubit's State.

 A cubit state class represent the state of ui bounded to it a given time.

 Guideline Recommendations:

-- Use a single class for state or define a base class and define subclass for each state, you can use the dart meta [sealed](https://api.flutter.dev/flutter/meta/sealed-constant.html) annotation to have you with that.
+- Use a single class for state or define a base class and define subclass for each state.
 - Final actions result should not be part of the state. for example:

 ```dart